|Guide||♦||10 Triplogs||1 Topic|

-Start out at the newly built Spear S Ranch Trailhead.
-This trailhead was built and dedicated some time in 2011 and is located on the east side of New River Road.
-A wooden fence and gate are located on the north side of the parking lot with a prominent "MT" marking on it.
+Start at the newly built Spear S Ranch Trailhead.
+This trailhead was constructed and dedicated some time in 2011 and is located on the east side of New River Road.
+A wooden fence and gate are located on the north side of the parking lot with a prominent "MT" marking.
 Take the spur trail out and turn left, heading west.
-Within a few yards the singletrack trail crosses New River Road and parallels Linda Lane, which is an unmaintained dirt road.
+Within a few yards, the singletrack trail crosses New River Road and parallels Linda Lane, an unmaintained dirt road.
 To your right (north) are some trailers and quirky homes in a valley below you.

 At just under 3 miles, there is a "T"-junction which will take you to the Anthem TH off of 11th Avenue and Desert Hills Drive.
-The vegetation has thinned out here a lot and the huge cell tower adjacent to the TH lot is easy to spot.
+The vegetation has thinned out here a lot, and the huge cell tower adjacent to the TH lot is easy to spot.
 To the right and even behind you at this point is the southern edge of Anthem, with Daisy Mountain behind that.

-After the creek crossing, the trail heads directly west along a strip of largely undeveloped land about the width of a highway median.
-To the left (south) is Desert Hills Drive and some non-HOA housing, mostly new and mostly with corrals.
+The trail continues southwest until it crosses Skunk Wash for the final time.
+Skunk Creek is very wide and sandy at this crossing and affords some lovely views to the north devoid of the otherwise ubiquitous development.
+After the creek crossing, the trail heads directly west along a strip of largely undeveloped land about a highway median width.
+To the left (south) is Desert Hills Drive and some non-HOA housing, mostly new and most with corrals.
 To the right (north) is Meridian Drive and Anthem.
 The only driveable road that connects these roads is accessible only by emergency vehicles.
 Fencing and wire are on both sides of the "median", but there are several spurs trails every half mile or so to allow access from both neighborhoods.
-The vegetation remains mostly mesquite, palo verdes and creosote, and not very consistent in terms of thickness or thinness.
-As you head west, Gavilan Peak is visible to the north and the Bradshaws further past that.
-To the north you will pass a church and then a shopping center, at which point the trail goes under the Gavilan Peak Parkway.
-After another 0.6 miles the trail goes under I-17 and to Thompson Road.
-From Thompson Road the trail continues to the west, but if you head back now, your roundtrip distance will be just over 13 miles.
-As of May 2011, no trailhead has been built at Thompson Road, but there appears to be plentiful parking available here if you want to try the hike the other direction or go out to Lake Pleasant from here.
-Accessing this area by car seems very easy by taking the Thompson Road exit off I-17 on mile to the south.
-It also might not be a bad idea to park at the shopping center off the highway and adding an extra half mile of hiking for more secure parking. - May 02 2011 Darth StillerOne-Way Notice:
+The vegetation remains mostly mesquite, Palo Verdes, and creosote and not very consistent in terms of thickness or thinness.
+As you head west, Gavilan Peak is visible to the north, and the Bradshaws further past that.
+To the north, you will pass a church and then a shopping center, at which point the trail goes under the Gavilan Peak Parkway.
+After another 0.6 miles, the trail goes under I-17 and to Pioneer Road.
+From Pioneer Road, the trail continues to the west, but if you head back now, your roundtrip distance will be just over 13 miles.
+As of May 2011, no trailhead has been built at Pioneer Road, but there appears to be plentiful parking available here if you want to try the hike the other direction or go out to Lake Pleasant from here.
+Accessing this area by car seems very easy by taking the Pioneer Road exit off I-17 one mile to the south.
+It also might not be a bad idea to park at the shopping center off the highway and adding an extra half-mile of hiking for more secure parking.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.